barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 Note the use of `useCallback` above.
 It ensures minimal re-renders of components using this context, as the function is guaranteed to be stable (as its memoized without dependencies).
 If you don't fully grasp this, don't worry.
 It's a whole separate and deeply complex topic for a future article.

-Furthermore note, that the above provider would actually be a good use-case for `useReducer` – but that's also a topic for another time.
+Furthermore, note that the above provider would actually be a good use-case for `useReducer` – but that's also a topic for another time.

-This usage can be found in the `google/web-stories-wp` codebase in the [history provider](https://github.com/google/web-stories-wp/blob/master/assets/src/edit-story/app/history/historyProvider.js) and the [story provider] (https://github.com/google/web-stories-wp/blob/master/assets/src/edit-story/app/story/storyProvider.js) - each a provider of different levels of application-wide storage and each with their own associated states and actions.
+This usage can be found in the `google/web-stories-wp` codebase in the [history provider](https://github.com/google/web-stories-wp/blob/master/assets/src/edit-story/app/history/historyProvider.js) and the [story provider](https://github.com/google/web-stories-wp/blob/master/assets/src/edit-story/app/story/storyProvider.js) - each a provider of different levels of application-wide storage and each with their own associated states and actions.

 Note how both these are applied – among many other providers – in [a very specific order](https://github.com/google/web-stories-wp/blob/master/assets/src/edit-story/app/index.js#L52-L83) in the main application file.